 Removing Attractors From Your Lexington Property

 It’s one thing to recognize the substances that may attract wasps, but it’s a whole different thing to remove their presence or enticing scents from your Lexington property.
 In fact, these solutions are quite often quick and simple to execute.

-- Be careful what perfumes you have on yourself when you go outside.
-Aromas reminiscent of food wasps like, especially flowers, can and will draw wasps to you.
+Be careful what perfumes you have on yourself when you go outside.
+Aromas reminiscent of food wasps, especially flowers, can and will draw wasps to you.

 When queens-to-be fly out of their old hives, they’re primarily looking for a new place to live.
 In order to combat this, eliminate any potential areas of harborage.
 Overgrown grass, unkempt bushes or trees, birdhouses, and abandoned burrows are all likely places of sanctuary to begin new colonies.

 If you can keep other insects, like fruit flies and grasshoppers, and their nests away, wasps will have less reason to seek out your Lexington property for real estate.
 For help, call the professionals at Lamp's Pest solution!
 Despite their small size, wasps can be very dangerous.
 Don’t be afraid to hire a specialist if you need wasps removed safely from your Lexington property.
 Reach out to the experts at Lamp’s Pest Solution today.
 We have the experience and tools needed to eliminate active wasp nests and the solutions you need to keep them from making themselves at home on your property.